 1) Some plastic products cannot be recycled, so make sure you check the packaging before you chuck it in the bin.
 If it cannot be recycled, try reusing it or turning into something crafty.

-2) Some recycling centers won’t accept bottle lids because they are usually made of a different type of plastic that the bottle is made of, which may result in contamination.
+2) Some recycling centers won’t accept bottle lids because they are made of a different plastic than the bottle is made of.
+This may result in contamination.

 3) Make sure your bottle is clean before you put it in the recycling bin.